Unfortunately, heart disease in dogs is almost as common as heart disease in people.

 What Is Congestive Heart Failure in Dogs?

-There are many causes of heart failure in dogs.
+There are many potential causes of CHF in dogs, but the two most common are:

 Symptoms of Heart Failure in Dogs